The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: Classical geometry and classical periods

-still satisfies (\ref{eq:ReZ}) and belongs to the collimation chamber defined by $\CC_1$, as we now explain.\footnote{Depending on $\delta$, a small tilt of the half-plane may be necessary so that it contains all four $Z_{\gamma_i}$ at once.}
+It still satisfies (\ref{eq:ReZ}) and belongs to the same chamber as $\CC_1^{(0)}$, as we now explain.\footnote{Depending on $\delta$, a small tilt of the half-plane may be necessary so that it contains all four $Z_{\gamma_i}$ at once.}